Chronology of World History

 February 18

-• General Charles Gordon arrives in Khartoum.
+• General Charles Gordon arrives in Khartoum, Sudan.
 [1]

 February 19

-• Tornadoes in Mississippi, Alabama, North Carolina, South Carolina, Tennessee, Kentucky and Indiana kill 800 people.
+• Tornadoes in Mississippi, Alabama, North Carolina, South Carolina, Tennessee, Kentucky, and Indiana kill 800 people.
 [1]

 February 26